Nastel/JESL/README.md

 The simulator can be run in one of two modes:

 	1. Simulation (simulation type: `run`)
-	   Runs the specified simulation file and sends the tracking data to the JESL Event Sink and/or writes the tracking data to the specified file.
-In this mode, the simulator can be configured to run the simulation file a specified number of times, optionally generating unique correlators and tags for each iteration of the simulation file (appends a unique value to end of defined correlator and tags in simulation definition file).
+	   Runs default simulation file (`sims/order-process.xml`) and sends the tracking data to the JESL Event Sink and/or writes the tracking data to the specified file.
+In this mode, the simulator can be configured to run the simulation file a specified number of iterations, optionally generating unique correlators and tags for each iteration of the simulation file (appends a unique value to end of defined correlator and tags in simulation definition file).